AbitTheGray/Decay-Library/README.md

 # Decay Library

-Library for parsing BSP and WAD files from GoldSource (and maybe more later).
+Library for parsing BSP and WAD files from GoldSource (and later Quake and Source) engine.

 Also contains C API which can be used from other programming languages.
 [C# wrapper](https://github.com/AbitTheGray/Decay-Library_Csharp) is being worked on (for future use in Unity3D) but may lag-behind in features.

 Can also be used as Command-line program.

+## Goal

+Goal of this project is to learn, test and document.

+Learn = get to know how others approached the problem before and what decisions they made.

+Test = write a code that can interpret the data, see whenever it can be done easier today, validate files.

+Document = write documentation for others and "share the knowledge" (as did people before this project).

 ## Libraries